3 Bedroom Home in Tulsa - $54,450

-3 bedrooms, 1 bath, perfect for first time homebuyers or investors looking for extra rental income, don't miss this opportunity, Well maintained and in good Living Repair and rented, but no repairs offered.
-DO NOT DISTURB TENANTS!
+3 bedrooms, 2 bath, perfect for first time homebuyers or investors looking for extra rental income, don't miss this opportunity!
+Management Company maintained and in Leasable Repair" and Rented, but no repairs offered... to be sold as-is.
 Part of a performing 18 rental property package sold all together for a total asking price of $980,000.
 16 Rented and in Leasable Repair, two need full rehab.
 Please do not disturb tenants.

 3 Bedroom Home in Tulsa - $54,450